GoogleCloudPlatform/microservices-demo/docs/gcp-instrumentation.md

 ## Automated Deployment

 Automated deployment for the Google Cloud Operations variation is now supported with Kustomize.
-Deployment instructions can be found [here](https://github.com/GoogleCloudPlatform/microservices-demo/blob/readme/kustomize/README.md#deployment-instructions-general).
+Deployment instructions can be found at [/kustomize/README.md](https://github.com/GoogleCloudPlatform/microservices-demo/blob/main/kustomize/README.md#deployment-instructions-general).